|

 Rebel Ground Crew/Guards.

-Lucas and Mollo's decision to use Ainsworth/SDS may look a little strange
+The decision to use Ainsworth/SDS may look a little strange

 today, given they'd had no previous experience with TV or Movies.
 However